 Area of Expertise: Residential Construction, Commercial and Industrial Construction

 Catherine has her own private practice as an arbitrator, adjudicator, and mediator taking appointments with respect to both commercial and construction disputes.
-She is also the Executive Director of the Building Disputes Tribunal (BDT) as well as its related international registry service, the New Zealand International Arbitration Centre, and its two related domestic services for commercial disputes (the New Zealand Dispute Resolution Centre), and family and relationship disputes (FDR Centre).
+She is also the Executive Director of the New Zealand International Arbitration Centre (NZIAC) as well as its related domestic registry services which cover a full spectrum of commercial, building and construction, and family and relationship disputes.

 Catherine writes and presents frequently on a wide range of matters relating to private dispute resolution practice.

 Catherine graduated with both a BA and an LLB from the University of Auckland and also holds both Graduate and Postgraduate Diplomas in Business Studies and Administration specialising in dispute resolution.
 She is a current Masters of Law candidate (international law).

 - acting for the liquidators of Primeo Fund, a Madoff-affected investment fund, in relation to its liquidation and related large-scale litigation claims arising from the Madoff fraud;

 - acting for a US aviation financing company in relation to a claim against a Cayman Islands incorporated entity following the seizure of an aircraft by the Brazilian authorities;

 - acting for a Cayman Islands incorporated entity in defence of alleged misrepresentation claims following the collapse of investments in a Romanian real estate development;